 CAPS also offers psychiatry services for circumstances when medication can help with counseling.
 They also offer many helpful resources, including handouts and articles, online trainings, educational videos, self-assessments and self-care resources.
-For more information visit the CAPS website at https://uhs.berkeley.edu/caps.
+For more information visit the CAPS website.

-The Graduate Assembly has put together a Graduate Student Wellness Guide, which contains information about programs and services that are designed to meet the unique needs of Graduate Students.
-For more information about special workshops and classes, visit their website: https://ga.berkeley.edu/resources/graduate-student-wellness-guide/.
+The Graduate Assembly has put together a Graduate Student Wellness Guide, which contains information about programs and services that are designed to meet the unique needs of Graduate Students, special workshops and classes, and more.

-For urgent mental health concerns, drop-in crisis counseling is available to students (see https://uhs.berkeley.edu/counseling/urgent).
+Please note that for urgent mental health concerns, drop-in crisis counseling is available to students.

-When UHS is closed, the following resources are available:
+When UHS is closed, the following resources are also available: